outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - (hidden) weight change       =   learning rate                            * derivative of activation * sum of derivative of all output node error with respect to weighted input sum * weight(output node k) * previous node output

   - add to science

+    - examine deriving 'protein' & 'gene' & 'activation state' as the location, components, input & structure of functionality

     - examine association of energy production, mitochondria & ribosomes, with stressors/metabolism & immune exhaustion